-The equity premium is the excess return for holding equities over short-term debt.
-A premium is paid to those bearing greater risk.
-Historically, this premium has been high in the United States.
-Estimated returns of Seigel (1998), when compounded, illustrate this well.
+Historically, corporate equities in the U.S. have earned a large equity premium.
+The equity premium is the excess return for holding equities over short-term debt which is paid to those bearing greater risk.
+Estimated returns of Seigel (1998), when compounded, illustrate how large the premium is.
 Seigel's estimates imply that stocks have earned an average return of 8.4 percent over the last two centuries while short-term bonds have earned an average return of 4.3 percent.
 This means that one dollar invested in stocks in 1802 could be cashed in for more than 9 million dollars today, while one dollar invested in bonds in 1802 would yield only 4400 dollars today.
 Even if we take inflation into account, we still find a large historical equity premium.
 Stocks earned a real return of 7 percent and bonds earned a real return of only 2.9 percent.
 Thus, an investment in stocks in 1802 gave 2400 times the buying power of an investment in bonds.

 These calculations are puzzling for economists.
-Mehra and Prescott (1985) showed that a standard asset pricing model could not account for the high premium paid to equities.
+Mehra and Prescott (1985) showed that a standard model used to price assets could not account for the high premium paid to equities.
 With a real rate of return of 2.9 percent per year for short-term debt they estimate risk premia in the range of 0 to 0.25 percent.
 This translates into a meager 1.05-fold difference in payoffs between stocks and bonds for one dollar invested in 1802.
 This prediction falls far short of actual payoff differences.
 They fall short even under more general specifications than those used by Mehra and Prescott.
-Hansen and Jagannathan show that the conclusions are very robust.
+Hansen and Jagannathan (1991) show that the conclusions are very robust.
 It is not surprising, therefore, that this work has led to a large literature that tries to account for the large equity premium.
 (See Kocherlakota 1996 for a nice survey of this literature.)